A simple emacs-lisp interface to CRUD operations in mongodb

 Find stuff in org-mode anywhere

-| categories: orgmode, database, emacs | tags:
+| categories: database, orgmode, emacs | tags:

 I use org-mode extensively.
 I write scientific papers, keep notes on meetings, write letters of recommendation, notes on scientific articles, keep TODO lists in projects, help files for software, write lecture notes, students send me homework solutions in it, it is a contact database, … Some files are on Dropbox, Google Drive, Box, some in git repos, etc. The problem is that leads to org-files everywhere on my hard drive.
 At this point I have several thousand org-files that span about five years of work.